MiKatt/openSTARS/README.md

 * upstream distance (upDist), i.e. the distance to the network outlet calculated using [r.stream.distance](https://grass.osgeo.org/grass70/manuals/addons/r.stream.distance.html).
 * distance ratio, i.e. the ratio of the distance from the outflow of the edge to the point along the edge and the total length of the edge segment (distRatio).

 Additional fields hold information on the snapping: distance of the original site to the closest edge (dist), i.e. how far the point was moved, and the new x and y coordinates (xm, ym).
-The filed 'cat_edge' gives the 'cat' of the stream segment the point lies on (equivalent to 'rid').
+The filed 'cat_edge' gives the 'cat' of the stream segment the point lies on.
+It is used to identify the edge the point lies on to extract the 'rid'.

 ```r